Flying to Disneyland Resort? This guide will help you prep whether you’re headed to Disneyland Resort, San Diego or the Los Angeles area.

 What can I bring through security?
 If you haven’t flown in a while, check out TSA’s guide to what’s allowed and what’s not.
 You can even type in items in the search bar and get instant answers.
 And yes, you can bring home that light saber you built in Star Wars: Galaxy’s Edge.

-In 2020 there is an exception to the size of sanitizer you can bring.
+There is currently an exception to the size of sanitizer you can bring.
 I recommend you bring your own sanitizer and antibacterial wipes to give your seat a throughout wipe down once you board.

 Bonus TSA tip: take your sanitizer out of your bag and place it in its own bin.
 This way they can test the sanitizer alone instead of your entire bag.
 The same goes for fruit if you’re bringing those as a snack.